Ukrainiane-panda/ReactiveDevices/README.md

 - "Back to top" button on the home page.
 - Automatic saving of the Cart to localStorage.
 - Display total quantity near the Cart icon in the header.

-#### External Dependencies
-- External APIs for fetching product data.
-- GitHub repository link in the footer.

-*Note: This condensed overview provides a snapshot of the Reactive Devices project, highlighting its key features, structure, and future considerations for the GitHub README file.*